HurleySquared/hurley-portfolio/README.md

 ## Table of Contents
 - Description of Portfolio Project
 - Links to deployed portfolio and GitHub repo
-- Requirements
 - Screenshots
 - Sources of Images

 ## Description of Portfolio Project
 Starting with a blank text editor I built the HTML close to where I wanted it.
 Next up was building the CSS and adjusting both as I went.
 The navigation links in the header will take you down below where the main body of my portfolio lies.
 A short intro to my self comes up first.
 Following that will be my projects section.
-Projects includes an image of my last project Horiseon SEO Refractor that was a clickable link.
-The next two beside that are reserved for future projects I will be doing.
-Even further south on the page will bring you to a contact me section.
-These are all links to profiles or my e-mail.
+Projects includes cards with a image, description, and links to repo and active site.
+Even further south on the page will bring you to a Contact Me section.
+These are all links to profiles and my e-mail.

 ## Links to GitHub repo and deployed website
 [Link to Repo](https://github.com/HurleySquared/hurley-portfolio)